scalar/scalar/packages/express-api-reference/README.md

 ### Custom CDN

-You can use a custom CDN ，default is `https://cdn.jsdelivr.net/npm/@scalar/api-reference`.
+You can use a custom CDN, default is `https://cdn.jsdelivr.net/npm/@scalar/api-reference`.

 ```ts
 import { apiReference } from '@scalar/express-api-reference'